verasls/impactr/README.md

 `impactr` is a package with functions to read, process and analyse raw accelerometer data related to mechanical loading variables.
-You can learn more about this package features and how to use in `vignette("impactr")`.
+You can learn more about this package features and how to use it in `vignette("impactr")`.

 ## Installation